Best Options Trading Strategy

 This is one of the most successful options strategies because when trading stocks, it’s important to have a good understanding of the market sentiment and how the big players are positioned in the market.
-Another important reason why this is the best options trading strategy, is because you’re not required to be glued to the screen all day long.
+Another important reason why this is the best options trading strategy is that you’re not required to be glued to the screen all day long.

 Don’t forget also to read our Support and Resistance Zones – Road to Successful Trading one of the most comprehensive guides to successfully trade stocks or other assets by simply using support and resistance levels.